Our partners

 Goethe-Institut London

 The Goethe-Institut is the cultural institute of the Federal Republic of Germany with a global reach.
-It promotes knowledge of the German language abroad, fosters international cultural cooperations and conveys a comprehensive image of Germany with 158 locations in 98 countries worldwide.
+It promotes knowledge of the German language abroad, fosters international cultural exchange and conveys an image of contemporary Germany with 154 locations in 100 countries worldwide.
 Engaging an audience interested in culture, language and education, the Goethe-Institut London is located on Exhibition Road, offering a broad variety of scope and spaces with nearby access to world-class institutions. www.goethe.de/uk

 • Arts Council of Wales / Wales Arts International